Tokyo Marathon 2027: The Complete Guide for International Runners

 🌡️ Race day weather: 5°C–18°C — ideal marathon conditions

-🏆 Status: Abbott World Marathon Major + World Athletics Platinum Label — the only WMM in Asia
+🏆 Status: Abbott World Marathon Major + World Athletics Platinum Label — the highest prize purse in WMM ($170,000 USD champion payout)

-The Tokyo Marathon is the only Abbott World Marathon Major held in Asia, and it is also the hardest WMM bib to get.
-Every year, over 300,000 runners worldwide enter the lottery for roughly 38,000 race slots — a success rate that hovers around 7–13%.
-Tokyo 2027 is the 20th anniversary edition, which makes it even more sought-after than usual.
+The Tokyo Marathon is the only Abbott World Marathon Major held in Asia, and it is also one of the hardest WMM bibs to secure.
+Every year, over 300,000 runners worldwide enter the lottery for a spot yielding a general acceptance rate that hovers around 7% to 10% drawn from segmented pools including a 4,000-place loyalty allocation for consecutive applicants and a 1,000-place Tokyo resident draw.
+Tokyo 2027 marks the 20th anniversary edition, expanding the runner field to a record 40,000 participants and making this edition even more sought-after than usual.

-This guide covers everything international runners need to know: how the entry system actually works, every route to a guaranteed bib, what the course looks like, how to plan your Tokyo trip around race weekend, and gear advice for early March conditions.
+This comprehensive guide covers everything international runners need to know: how the entry system actually works, every route to a guaranteed bib, the course elevation profile, discontinued sub-events, WMM prize money comparisons, race weekend logistics, and practical gear and budget advice.

 Race at a Glance